Dear esteemed colleagues, equestrian professionals and enthusiasts,

 |16:30||Session 3: Athlete Welfare / 1.
 Harassment & Abuse IOC Toolkit|

 |Day 2||08:30 - 18:00||IMD, M100 Auditorium|

 |09:00||Session 3: Athlete Welfare / 2.
 Concussion & Return to Play / 3.
 Medication & Recreational drugs|

 |12:00||Session 5: FEI Officials|

 |14:00||Session 6: Optimising performance in a challenging climate|

 |15:30||Session 7: FEI Dressage Judging Working Group Findings|

 |18:30||FAREWELL COCKTAIL at the FEI Headquarters, HM King Hussein I Building|

-Lunches will be served at the Restaurant of IMD.
+Lunches will be served either in the Foyer or at the Restaurant of IMD.

-The Official evening will be held on 26 March at "Aquatis Aquarium-Vivarium Lausanne"
+The Official evening will be held at "Aquatis Aquarium-Vivarium Lausanne"